-The UK-EU trade and co-operation agreement contains specific provisions relating to public procurement (provisionally Title VI: Public Procurement and Annex PPROC-1).
+The TCA contains specific provisions relating to public procurement (Title VI: Public Procurement (Articles 276 to 294) and Annex 25).
 The provisions incorporate the GPA rules (as between UK/EU procurement) and provide certain further rights, protections and clarifications for UK and EU operators.
 An in-depth analysis of these provisions is outside the scope of this note, but they include:

 - Wider coverage than GPA.
 Covered procurement (that is, EU/UK procurement activity that is caught by the agreement) is broader than that provided for under the GPA.
 In particular, as under the PCR 2015, most of the light touch regime services are covered by the EU/UK commitments whereas these are not covered by the GPA schedules.
 The notable change from the position under the PCR 2015 is that healthcare services (including administrative services and the supply of medical personnel) are not covered.
 In addition, certain utilities are subject to the EU/UK coverage which are not covered by the GPA schedules, notably utilities providing gas and heat networks and privately owned utilities with special and exclusive rights. - National treatment beyond covered procurement.
-When procuring a contract which is outside the scope of the GPA schedules as supplemented by the EU/ UK Agreement (eg below threshold) and not within a specific exception (eg, the healthcare exception), the procuring party must treat EU or UK suppliers (as the case may be) established in its territory through the constitution, acquisition or maintenance of a legal person, no less favourably than established suppliers from its own country (Chapter 3, Article PPROC.13).
-This is not a general equal treatment principle as it does not relate to cross border services, it is a provision which requires equal treatment in relation to EU suppliers established in the UK (and vice versa).
+When procuring a contract, which falls outside the GPA schedules as supplemented by the TCA (subject to specified exceptions such as national security and the protection of public health), the procuring party must still treat EU or UK suppliers (as the case may be) established in its territory through the constitution, acquisition or maintenance of a legal person, no less favourably than established suppliers from its own country (Articles 287 to 288, TCA).